A comparison of particle and fluid models for positive streamer discharges in air: Introduction

 Over the last decades, numerical simulations have become a powerful tool to study streamer physics and to explain experimental results.
 Two types of models have commonly been used: particle models (e.g.,~\cite{Rose_2011,teunissen20163d,Kolobov_2016,Levko_2017a,Stephens_2018a}) and fluid models (e.g.,~\cite{Babaeva_2016,teunissen2017simulating,Plewa_2018,bagheri2019effect,Marskar_2019a,Starikovskiy_2020,Ono_2020}).

 Particle models track the evolution of a large number of electrons, represented as (super-)particles, and other relevant species.
 They can be used to study stochastic phenomena such as electron runaway or discharge inception.
 Another advantage of such models is that no assumptions on the EVDF (electron velocity distribution function) need to be made.
 In fluid models all relevant species are approximated by densities, which can greatly reduce computational costs.
 These densities evolve due to fluxes and source terms, which are computed by making certain assumptions about the EVDF.
 Common is the local field approximation, in which it is assumed that electrons are instantaneously relaxed to the local electric field.
+Higher-order fluid models can also be used~\cite{Dujko_2013,Garland_2017}.
+In principle, it would even be possible to solve the underlying spatio-temporal Boltzmann equation~\cite{Kortshagen_1996,Trunec_2006}, but this is at present computationally infeasible for multi-dimensional streamer simulations.

-Although both particle and fluid models have frequently been used to study positive streamer discharges, it is not clear how well these models agree.
+Both particle models and fluid models with the local field approximation have frequently been used to study positive streamer discharges.
+Although it is well known that the local field approximation can lead to errors~\cite{Drallos_1995,Grubert_2009}, it is not clear how significant these errors are for the modeling of positive streamers.
 The first goal of this paper is therefore to study the agreement between particle and fluid simulations of positive streamers in air, using both axisymmetric and 3D simulations.
 We use a standard particle model of the PIC-MCC (particle-in-cell, Monte Carlo collision) type and a standard drift-diffusion reactions fluid model with the local field approximation.